-NA-1: Amend the Port Columbus International Airport nighttime maintenance run-up policy to designate an additional run-up location north of the airfield for the relocation of the Executive Jet Aviation's (EJA) new facility.
-This measure will provide attenuation of jet engine maintenance run-ups for adjacent residential areas located along I-270.

-Status: Implemented - Run-ups are performed at the EJA (now NetJets) facility.

-NA-2: Construct a new run-up barrier at the north airfield, if the EJA building does not adequately attenuate jet engine maintenance run-up noise for adjacent residential areas located along I-270.

-Status: Implemented - A run-up barrier is used at the EJA (now NetJets) facility.

-NA-3: Increase nighttime use of Runway 10L/28R, and amend the tower order CMH ATCT 7110.1 to read as follows:

-- Unless wind, weather, runway closure or loss of NAVAIDS dictate otherwise, between the hours of 10:00 p.m. and 8:00 a.m. local time, Runways 28L and 10R are assigned to jet aircraft; - Jet aircraft with Stage 3 engines may use Runway 10L/28R for arrival operations between the hours of 10:00 p.m. and 1:00 a.m. local time; and - Jet aircraft with Stage 3 engines may use Runway 10L or 28R after 6:00 a.m.
+- NA-1: Amend the Port Columbus International Airport nighttime maintenance run-up policy to designate an additional run-up location north of the airfield for the relocation of the Executive Jet Aviation's (EJA) new facility.
+This measure will provide attenuation of jet engine maintenance run-ups for adjacent residential areas located along I-270. - Status: Implemented Run-ups are performed at the EJA (now NetJets) facility on the north side of the airfield at CMH. - NA-2: Construct a new run-up barrier at the north airfield, if the EJA building does not adequately attenuate jet engine maintenance run-up noise for adjacent residential areas located along I-270. - Status: Implemented A run-up barrier is used at the EJA (now NetJets) facility. - NA-3: Increase nighttime use of Runway 10L/28R, and amend the tower order CMH ATCT 7110.1 to read as follows: - Unless wind, weather, runway closure or loss of NAVAIDS dictate otherwise, between the hours of 10:00 p.m. and 8:00 a.m. local time, Runways 28L and 10R are assigned to jet aircraft;

-Status: Partially implemented - The current Tower Order (CMH 7110.1L) includes a provision that unless wind, weather, runway closures, or loss of NAVAIDS dictate otherwise, Runway 10L/28R is a noise-sensitive runway.
-All arriving and departing aircraft must request Runway 10L/28R with an operational need between the hours of 10:00pm and 6:00am.

-- NA-4: Maximize east flow and amend FAA Tower Order CMH ATCT 7110.1B and the Airports Facilities Directory to reflect implementation of the "East Flow" informal preferential runway use system. - Status: Partially implemented Complex conditions at the airport such as winds, flow control policies at destination airports, and taxi times have limited the use of this measure. - NA-5: Amend FAA Tower Order CMH ATCT 7110.1 and FAA Notice CMH ATCT N7110.22 to read as follows:
+- Jet aircraft with Stage 3 engines may use Runway 10L/28R for arrival operations between the hours of 10:00 p.m. and 1:00 a.m. local time; and - Jet aircraft with Stage 3 engines may use Runway 10L or 28R after 6:00 a.m. - Status: Partially implemented The current Tower Order (CMH 7110.1L) includes a provision that unless wind, weather, runway closures, or loss of NAVAIDS dictate otherwise, Runway 10L/28R is a noise-sensitive runway.
+All arriving and departing aircraft must request Runway 10L/28R with an operational need between the hours of 10:00pm and 6:00am. - NA-4: Maximize east flow and amend FAA Tower Order CMH ATCT 7110.1B and the Airports Facilities Directory to reflect implementation of the "East Flow" informal preferential runway use system. - Status: Partially implemented Complex conditions at the airport such as winds, flow control policies at destination airports, and taxi times have limited the use of this measure. - NA-5: Amend FAA Tower Order CMH ATCT 7110.1 and FAA Notice CMH ATCT N7110.22 to read as follows: